M10 Workforce Development

 Facilitated by Patrick Fecher, Associate Director of Communications, Emily Dickinson Museum.

-M10 staff will gather for networking and to share best practices for social media marketing and engagement.
-Topics will include paid posts and targeting, partnering with influencers, tailoring content for different platforms and audiences, contextual and political considerations, algorithm changes, and video performance.
+M10 staff gathered for networking and to share best practices for social media marketing and engagement.
+Topics included paid posts and targeting, partnering with influencers, tailoring content for different platforms and audiences, contextual and political considerations, algorithm changes, and video performance.
 Hosted by Five Colleges & Emily Dickinson Museum.

 Public Workshop: Restorative Practices: Exploring Your Identity Wheel for Enhancing Empathy, Compassion & Conflict Prevention